 Vision 2025 is the Council's vision for the five years to 2025 and forms the second phase of our Vision from 2017 to 2030.
 As with previous strategic plans, Vision 2025 was developed using a robust evidence base including information gained through consultation with local residents and businesses, and evidence from the Lincoln City Profile.
 The current priorities in Vision 2025 are:

-- Let's drive inclusive economic growth - Let's deliver quality housing
+- Let's drive inclusive economic growth

-- Let's reduce all kinds of inequality
+- Let's deliver quality housing

-- Let's enhance our remarkable
+- Let's address the challenge of climate change

-- place
+- Let's reduce all kinds of inequality - Let's enhance our remarkable place